mstoffel-sag/c8yMQTT/README.md

 ### Agent Install
 The Agent supports a few operations like Reload Configuration / Save Configuration and Restart.
 In order to work these operators need to perform a restart.
 This is done via a systemd service which has to be registered.

-Execute sudo install.sh (You need to have write access to /opt).
+Execute install.sh (You need sudo rights).
 A service called c8y will be registered with systemd

 ### Build in functions